stefanoa/SASlideMenu/README.md

 Created by **stefanoa**

 A simple library to create sliding menus that can be used in storyboards.
-Sliding menus are used in a number of popular applications like Facebook, Path 2.0, Twitter and many others.
+Sliding menus are used in a number of popular applications like Facebook, Path 2.0, Glassboard and many others.

 The repository is an Xcode 4 project that contains an example of the usage of the library and the library itself.